wp-plugins/external-featured-image/readme.txt

 Are you using an external service for storing your images?
 Then you'd probably like to use those images as featured images for your pages and posts.
-This plugin let's you do this easily!
+This plugin lets you do this easily!

 == Changelog ==